Hooman Tavakolian

-Hooman "Mo" Tavakolian (born Mohammad Ali Tavakolian, September 17, 1976) is an Iranian-American former wrestler, wrestling coach, sports diplomat and a member of United World Wrestling.
-Tavakolian was nominated in 2017 for the Peace and Sport Federation's “Diplomatic Action of the Year” award for his efforts to bring together the Islamic Republic of Iran Wrestling Federation and the USA Wrestling Federation through the 2017 Wrestling World Cup, during which he was leader of the US team.
-Iran, the World Cup host, had initially barred the US team from competing in retaliation for President Trump's travel bans.
+Hooman "Mo" Tavakolian (born Mohammad Ali Tavakolian, September 17, 1976) is an Iranian-American former wrestler, author, wrestling coach, sports diplomat and a member of United World Wrestling.
 He is a 2017 National Wrestling Hall of Fame and Museum inductee.
-He also is Chief Compliance Officer at Cyrus Capital Partners and Vice President of the New York Athletic Club Wrestling Club.
+He is also an executive on Wall Street and works at a global hedge fund and serves on the board of directors of Titan Mercury Wrestling.

+In 2021, Tavakolian released his debut book, “Hooman's Hope: On A Mission For World Peace”, sharing his journey from Iran to the U.S., and his work in wrestling, humanitarianism, and sports diplomacy.

 Early life

-Hooman Tavakolian was born September 17, 1976 in Tehran, Iran.
-At the age of nine, Tavakolian, his parents and younger brother immigrated to Great Neck, New York during the height of the Iran-Iraq War.
+Tavakolian was born September 17, 1976, in Tehran, Iran.
+At the age of nine, Tavakolian, his parents and younger brother immigrated to Great Neck, New York, during the height of the Iran-Iraq War.

 Career

-Tavakolian began his wrestling career in 1986.
-He wrestled at the NCAA Division 1 level for Hofstra University, and later, Hunter College.
+Tavakolian began his wrestling career in 1986 at Great Neck South High School.
+From there, he graduated and wrestled at the NCAA Division 1 level for Hofstra University, and later, Hunter College.
+During his senior campaign, he earned All-Conference and All-State kudos while also being named the captain of the team.
 At Hunter, he wrestled in three weight classes (from 157 to 174 lbs.).
 In his senior year, he became team captain under coach Bob Gaudenzi.
 Following graduation from Hunter College in 1999 with a degree in Psychology, he retired from competitive wrestling.
 Tavakolian served as the Hunter College Wrestling Team Assistant Coach for two seasons.

+His post-collegiate wrestling career includes competing for the New York Athletic Club and taking part in the National Veteran's World Championship in Budapest.

+In addition, Tavakolian is the vice president of the New York Athletic Club and also the U.S. Delegate for the Iranian National Wrestling Team.
+He was also the liaison for the Islamic Republic of Iran during the Senior and Junior World Championships for wrestling and handled diplomacy between Iran and the US.

+As of August 2022, he is an executive on Wall Street and work at a global hedge fund.

+In 2024, as a board member of the Titan Mercury Wrestling Club, Tavakolian took part in signing a two-year joint agreement with the Jordan Wrestling Federation (JWF).